 If you are looking to get more traction with your Power Wheels, adding traction bands is an effective way of going about it.
-This is going to make your child’s drivable car, truck, or SUV even more enjoyable.
-Of course, buy some traction bands is only the beginning.
+This is going to make your child’s ride-on car, truck, or SUV even more enjoyable.
+Of course, buying some traction bands is only the beginning.
 You need to know how to add them to your Power Wheels properly.

 Traction bands effectively keep Power Wheels vehicles from slipping or becoming stuck on many types of surfaces.
-They do this by giving the plastic tires much more traction no matter what kind of terrain is being traversed.
+They do this by giving the plastic wheels much more traction no matter what kind of terrain is being traversed.
 This makes the vehicle much more functional than before.

-You will find that Power Wheels traction bands have a simple design.
+You will find that Power Wheel traction bands have a simple design.
 They effectively reduce the lateral movement of your Power Wheels, and they are simple to install.
 You just need to know what you are doing.
 Continue reading to learn more about traction bands and how you can quickly install them on your child’s Power Wheels for a nice upgrade.

 Steps to Add Traction Bands to Power Wheels Tires

 Because of the nature of the job, an adult should be the one to put a traction band on a Power Wheels tire.
 Doing so will ensure that it is done right and that no safety hazards are created in the process.
 There are a few steps you will want to follow to get the Power Wheels more traction.

-If you have your traction bands and are ready to install them on your Power Wheels, following these steps should help ensure that you do it effectively.
+If you have your bands and are ready to install them on your Power Wheel, following these steps should help ensure that you do it effectively.

 This is an often neglected step.
 You are going to end up placing the Power Wheels on its side, so before you do that, you will want to make sure that you remove the battery.
 This will keep it from potentially falling out and becoming damaged in the process.